Best Cheap Electric Toothbrushes

 - Seems loud compared with other electric toothbrushes.

 Takeaway: It's easy to see why the Oral-B Pro 1000 is one of the most popular electric toothbrushes.
-Users cite reasons such as light weight, comfort, durable build, and effectiveness.
+Users cite features such as light weight, comfort, durable build, and effectiveness.
 Some reviews say the action may be a bit rough for people with sensitive gums, but a vast majority declare this Oral-B electric toothbrush a winner.

 Philips Sonicare for Kids Review